Elon Musk Sides With Trump On Trade With China, Citing 25 Percent Import Duty On American Cars - Slashdot

 And the US does the same with Wheat and Corn .
 In a fair world no way can a high cost of living country like the US afford to export cheap agricultural produce but thats where farm subsidies come in.
 I was really hoping the govt shutdown had gone on longer like 6 months or so.
 Then the red states would realize that how much they suck at the federal teat.

-We are Free Traders but (Score:4, Insightful)
+We are Free Traders but (Score:5, Insightful)

 So lets do this, our tariffs will be the exact same as yours!